IVIanuu/injekt/README.md

 # Setup
 TODO
-Must be checked out and build locally using publishToMavenLocal task
+Must be checked out and build locally using publishToMavenLocal task for now

 # Provide injectables
 You can provide dependencies by annotating them with @Provide: